Differentially Private Methods for Compositional Data: Methods

 We use ABC to sample under model (\ref{eq:DPposterior1b}) combined with the prior p1 and name this approach DPABC$\rm _{p1}$.
-Recall that p1 is an uninformative prior, which can negatively affect the accuracy of the algorithm.
+Recall that p1 is an uninformative prior, which can negatively affect the accuracy of posterior inferences.
 Ideally, we prefer a prior that puts most of its probability mass in a region of the parameter space that is not too large.
-To ensure an adequate approximation, we also want the posterior distribution to assign a probability of almost one to such region.
-Motivated by this ideal setup, we also use ABC to sample under model (\ref{eq:DPposterior2}) with priors p2, p3, p4, and p5.
+To make adequate comparisons, we also use ABC to sample under model (\ref{eq:DPposterior2}) with priors p2, p3, p4, and p5.
 We refer to these approaches as DPABC$\rm _{p2}$, DPABC$\rm _{p3}$, DPABC$\rm _{p4}$, and DPABC$\rm _{p5}$.

-Finally, we want to acknowledge that ABC has been previously used for DP methods. \cite{park2021abcdp} propose a DP ABC algorithm that relies on sparse vector techniques.
-Two reasons dissuade us from using their methodology: i) $\epsilon$ is dependent on the number of accepted posterior draws, and ii) users cannot use additional DP-inferential methods without incurring in extra privacy loss.
+ABC has been previously applied to DP methods. \cite{park2021abcdp} propose a DP algorithm that relies on sparse vector techniques.
+Two reasons dissuade us from using their methodology: i) $\epsilon$ depends on the number of accepted posterior draws, and ii) users cannot use additional DP-inferential methods without incurring in extra privacy loss.